aodihis/go-rest-signup-login/README.md

 # Sign Up and Login using Golang

 This project implements a simple sign-up and login service using Golang.
-It supports user registration, authentication, and basic database interactions.
+It supports user registration, login.

 ## Getting Started